servicetitan/Stl.Fusion.Samples/docs/tutorial/Part05.md

 we didn't talk much about the details.
 Let's learn some specific aspects of this behavior before jumping to caching.

-The service below prints a message once its `GetAsync` method is actually computed (i.e. its cached value for a given argument isn't reused) and returns the same value as its input.
+The service below prints a message once its `Get` method is actually computed (i.e. its cached value for a given argument isn't reused) and returns the same value as its input.
 We'll be using it to find out when `IComputed` instances are actually reused.